sciactive/nephele/packages/nephele/README.md

 Nephele is free and open source, so you can use it, modify it, and distribute it as you see fit.
 It is released under the Apache-2.0 license, which allows you to use it for any purpose, including commercial projects.

+# Nephele Serve

+If you are looking for a ready-to-run WebDAV server for Linux and Unix systems, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.

+# QuickDAV

+If you're looking for an easy to use desktop app for local file transfers that uses Nephele as its server, check out [QuickDAV](https://sciactive.com/quickdav/) for both Windows and Linux.

 # Work in Progress

 Nephele is currently a work in progress.
 It fully implements the WebDAV spec (RFC4918), but there are [still more RFCs planned](https://github.com/sciactive/nephele/blob/master/README.md#planned-rfcs) for version 1.0.

-It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/) and [QuickDAV](https://sciactive.com/quickdav/).
+It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/).

-# Nephele Serve

-If you are looking for a ready-to-run WebDAV server for Linux and Unix systems, check out the [nephele-serve](https://www.npmjs.com/package/nephele-serve) package.

 # Installation